 Everyday, it seems, we hear about hacking, doxxing, identity theft or some other invasion of our digital privacy.

-Here’s how to protect your online life from cyber criminals while you are away from home on spring break, summer vacation, the holidays, or any time.
+Here’s how to protect your online life from cyber criminals while you are away from home on summer vacation, or any time.

 Avoiding Identity Theft Before You Go